intel/llm-on-ray/dev/docker/README.md

-Dockerfiles for users to convenient build containers.
+# Dockerfiles for Users

-1.Dockerfile.user for user to build llm-on-ray with docker on Intel CPU.
+* `Dockerfile.user` to build llm-on-ray docker image for running on Intel CPU.
-2.Dockerfile.habana for user to build llm-on-ray with docker on Intel Habana Gaudi.
+* `Dockerfile.habana` to build llm-on-ray docker image for running on [Intel Gaudi AI accelerator](https://habana.ai/products/gaudi/).

-Dockerfiles for CI tests in 'ci/*'.
+__NOTICE:__ Dockerfiles in `ci/` are for CI tests only, are not intended for daily use.
-In CI, the environment required by different models is separated, and the dockerfiles with different functions are distinguished by different suffixes.

-There could be one Dockerfile with ARG declared to distinguish different pip extras.
-However, ARG will bust cache of 'pip install', which usually takes long time, when build docker image.
-Instead, we have two almost identical Dockerfiles here to improve CI efficiency.